nezaj/Reference/js_good_parts/chp4_notes.md

 // END BAD EXAMPLE
 ```
 The function was intended to give each handler a unique number (i).
-It fails because the handler functions ae bound to the variable i, not the value of the variable i at the time the function was made:
+It fails because the handler functions are bound to the variable i, not the value of the variable i at the time the function was made:
 ```javascript
 // BETTER EXAMPLE